Skip to content

 Hint: Scoping a test with where

-You can limit which rows a dbt_expectations test evaluates using config.where:
+You can limit which rows a dbt_expectations test evaluates using the row_condition key:

 - name: column_name